ycdxsb/PocOrExp_in_Github/2014/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2014-3538](https://github.com/Live-Hack-CVE/CVE-2014-3538) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2014-3538.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2014-3538.svg)

 ## CVE-2014-3487
- A denial of service flaw was found in the way the File Information (fileinfo) extension parsed certain Composite Document Format (CDF) files.
-A remote attacker could use this flaw to crash a PHP application using fileinfo via a specially crafted CDF file.
+ The cdf_read_property_info function in file before 5.19, as used in the Fileinfo component in PHP before 5.4.30 and 5.5.x before 5.5.14, does not properly validate a stream offset, which allows remote attackers to cause a denial of service (application crash) via a crafted CDF file.

 - [https://github.com/Live-Hack-CVE/CVE-2014-3487](https://github.com/Live-Hack-CVE/CVE-2014-3487) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2014-3487.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2014-3487.svg)

 ## CVE-2014-3480
- A denial of service flaw was found in the way the File Information (fileinfo) extension parsed certain Composite Document Format (CDF) files.
-A remote attacker could use this flaw to crash a PHP application using fileinfo via a specially crafted CDF file.
+ The cdf_count_chain function in cdf.c in file before 5.19, as used in the Fileinfo component in PHP before 5.4.30 and 5.5.x before 5.5.14, does not properly validate sector-count data, which allows remote attackers to cause a denial of service (application crash) via a crafted CDF file.

 - [https://github.com/Live-Hack-CVE/CVE-2014-3480](https://github.com/Live-Hack-CVE/CVE-2014-3480) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2014-3480.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2014-3480.svg)

 ## CVE-2014-3479
- A denial of service flaw was found in the way the File Information (fileinfo) extension parsed certain Composite Document Format (CDF) files.
-A remote attacker could use this flaw to crash a PHP application using fileinfo via a specially crafted CDF file.
+ The cdf_check_stream_offset function in cdf.c in file before 5.19, as used in the Fileinfo component in PHP before 5.4.30 and 5.5.x before 5.5.14, relies on incorrect sector-size data, which allows remote attackers to cause a denial of service (application crash) via a crafted stream offset in a CDF file.